gebnetwork/DAICO/whitepaper/gebnetwork-whitepaper-en.md

 - CPO: Jeremy Lan

-<p>Mr. Jeremy Lan is the Co-founder and CTO of Harrole, a Senior Blockchain engineer.
+<p>Mr. Jeremy Lan is the Co-founder and CTO of Hardrole, a Senior Blockchain engineer.
 He is interested in logic and strategic research.
 He has rich experience in internet practice and deep technical insight and has been in charge of cloud architecture design and product development in Hiscene, a well-known artificial intelligence company.
 Immersed in the Blockchain field for many years, he is familiar with the Blockchain underlying technology, multi-currency wallet and exchange, as well as all kinds of safety protection.
 In addition, he also participated in Metaverse Blockchain development and is the Core Team member.
 At present, He is actively studying the problems in the project such as scalability of blockchain and the ordering scheme of DAG partial sequence network.</p>

 - COO: Yuanfei Zhu